PaintSplasher/phpvms7_SPPassport/README.md

 This module is fully compatible with phpVMS v7 and will work with any other module you have installed.

+If you’re using the Disposable Theme, you’ll find an additional folder called **DisposableTheme** in ``/modules/SPPassport/Resources/views``.
+Simply replace all files there with the original ones.

 ## Installation and Updates

 _Make sure the name of the folder you upload is **SPPassport**._